simonemberton/Introduction_to_Creative_Coding/Week_06/Week_06.md

 console.log(myArr);
 ```

 Now, how do you open the console?
+HINT it's cmd+option+j...

 OK, now we're going to make a smooth gradient of thin rectangles across our canvas.
 In order to do this, we're going to need to create another global variable, called xPos.
 Let's initialise it to the value of 0.